I am writing this post as my support for the Keynsham Kindness Festival 3rd-13th November 2018.

 My husband grew up in a very small rural seaside town whilst I grew up in a city so we had different priorities.
 He wanted to be close to nature and I wanted the convenience of shops and facilities.
 I also wanted a home that we would be able to start a family in.
 I am so thankful to a colleague that suggested we look at Keynsham.

-Our house is great, we can walk to the high street, there is a park around the corner and we are close to shops and can easily get to Bath and Bristol.
+Our house is great, I am thankful for so many things: we can walk to the high street, there is a park around the corner and we are close to shops and can easily get to Bath and Bristol.
 We have a great doctor, dentist, choice of good schools and nurseries.
 We can go on local country walks and have a beautiful view when I look out our window.

 Keynsham Kindness Festival